RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 You will be asked to enter a host (which must be contactable on your network and name).
 The name defaults to Sky Q. Assuming the Sky Q box is switched on and the details are correct a device and entity will be created and be useable.
 You can then configure other items by clicking on Options on the Sky Q Integration card.
 Details are below.

+If you want to add a second Sky Q box, just follow the same process again and add a new instance of the integration.

 ## YAML

 Add a skyq platform entry in your configuration.yaml as below.